Intelligent-Driving-Laboratory/GOPS_DOC/docs/source/example_config.md

 # Training Configuration

-This doc illustrates how to set arguments in training process.
-There are several pre-defined training examples using specific algorithm in dir  `example_train/algorithm`.
-You can create a new training configuration based on existing example.
+This documentation explains how to configure arguments for the training process.
+Several pre-defined training examples using specific algorithms can be found in the `example_train/algorithm` directory.
+You can create a new training configuration based on these existing examples.

-GOPS use `argparse` package to pass and parse arguments, the arguments will be passed to ```init_args() ``` function in `gops/utils/init_args.py` to create corresponding components such like sampler or trainer.
+GOPS use the `argparse` package to pass and parse arguments.
+These arguments will be passed to ```init_args() ``` function in `gops/utils/init_args.py` to create corresponding components such like samplers or algorithms.

 :::{important}
-Some arguments are coupling with others.
-Change them separately may cause error or incorrect results. **Please carefully read this doc before making any change.**
+Please note that some arguments are interdependent.
+Change them separately may cause errors or incorrect results. **Please read this documentation carefully  before making any change.**
 :::

 ## Environment Variables
-`OMP_NUM_THREADS` : This environment variable controls the num of threads of each process when using `ray` package for parallel computing.
+`OMP_NUM_THREADS` : This environment variable controls the number of threads used by each process when using the `ray` package for parallel computing.
 The default value is `1`.

 ## User Parameters